kengraf/GenCyber/LessonPlanTuesday.md

 ### Length of Completion
 The lesson has four (4) modules.
 Each module starts with a brief (15 minute) overview to provide context, instructions, and goals for the students.
 Students typically complete each module in 60-90 minutes.
 The modules have the following sequence.

-*Module 1: Cryptography history lessons (Caesar, Vigenere, Enigma)*
+*Module 1: Cryptography history lessons (Scytale, Caesar, Vigenere, Enigma)*
 TBD
 *Module 2: Hands-on based on Pringles can Enigma*
 TBD